-Just because you have bad credit, does not mean you cannot get a surety bond.
-There are other options to overcome bad credit and have low premium.
-Some of those are providing financial statements or providing collateral.
+If you have bad credit, that doesn’t mean you can’t get the surety bond you need.
+There are options available to overcome bad credit and still pay a low premium.
+Some possibilities include providing financial statements or collateral.

 Will my credit score be affected by applying for my bond?

 No. Many bonds do not require a credit pull.
-For those that do though, the credit pull that is being done is considered a soft pull.
-The reason being is that it is for insurance purposes.
+For those that do, the credit pull is considered a soft pull because it’s for insurance purposes.

 How do I cancel a bond?

-To do this please contact the agent that helped you issue the policy or you can also contact the insurance/surety company that wrote the bond.
+You can contact the agent who helped issue your policy to cancel your surety bond contract.
+You may also contact the insurance/surety company that wrote the bond.

-What is a general indemnity agreement and why do I need to sign one?
+What is a general indemnity agreement, and why must I sign one?

-A general indemnity agreement is a contract between the indemnitor and the surety company.
-The indemnitor agrees to protect the surety company from losses or expenses they may sustain due to issuing a bond on behalf of a principal.
+A general indemnity agreement is a contract between an indemnitor and a surety company.
+Indemnitors usually are the bond principal and owners of the bond principal (if it’s a company).
+In most cases, spouses will be required to sign the indemnity agreement as well because assets are shared between spouses even if they are not an owner in the company.
+Each indemnitor agrees to protect the surety company from losses or expenses they may sustain due to issuing a bond on behalf of a principal (the bondholder).

 Why does my spouse need to sign the general indemnity agreement?

-In most cases, assets are held jointly with your spouse.
-Whether that is owning a home together, joint bank accounts, titles to vehicles, etc., it is important to get all parties on the general indemnity agreement because of this.
+In most cases, assets are held jointly with your spouse (if applicable).
+Whether that involves owning a home together, having joint bank accounts, titles to vehicles, etc., getting both parties on the general indemnity agreement is important.

 How do I pay for my bond?

-Payments can be made via credit card, ACH, or a check.
+You can pay for your bond via credit card, ACH, or check.

 What states does ZipBonds work in?

-Currently ZipBonds is licensed and operating in the lower 48 states. https://www.suretybonds.com/licenses.html
+ZipBonds is licensed and operates in all 50 U.S. states.

 Can I work with ZipBonds if I already have a current bonding program?